daniel-deiana/Daniel-Deiana/README.md

 ## Hi 👋
-- 🧑🏻‍🎓 I'm a BSc. graduate in Computer Engineering @ Unipi.
+- 🧑🏻‍🎓 I'm a Computer Engineering Master Graduate @ Unipi
-- 👨🏻‍💻 Actually involved in MSc.
-Computer Engineering (Computer systems and networks) @ Unipi.
+-  I like Computer Architecture, Algorithms and programming.
+-  My other interests are Gaming (Especially From Software stuff), F1, Anime/Mangas and Airplanes .